LoGiCGOD/Voice-Assistant/README.md

 # Voice-Assistant
-Give commands to the AI and execute them
+Give commands to the program and it will execute them
 ##Speech Recognition